albirrkarim/react-speech-highlight-demo/README.md

 Example :

-"My project is using webpack, code is using jsx, i want to use tsx code along side the jsx, how can i?"
+"My project is using webpack, code is using jsx, I want to use tsx code along side the jsx, how can I?"

 </details>